martinberlin/cale-idf/README.md

 ![CALE Logo](/config-examples/assets/cale-idf.svg)

 This is the official IDF Firmware of our Web-Service [CALE.es](https://cale.es).
+Please check the [Wiki](https://github.com/martinberlin/cale-idf/wiki) for latest news and to see what displays are supported.
+This will grow slowly and I think the Wiki is the perfect place to make updates that are not branch dependant.

 It does only 3 things at the moment and is very easy to set up: